Home › | Jane Austen › | Austen Chat Podcast › | Austen Chat: Episode 14

 You can learn more about Collins and his work on his website: collinshemingway.com

-break graphicListen to Austen Chat here or on your favorite podcast app: Apple PodcastsSpotify, and other streaming platforms
+break graphicListen to Austen Chat here, on your favorite podcast app (Apple PodcastsSpotify, and other streaming platforms), or on our YouTube Channel.

 Credits: From JASNA's Austen Chat podcast.
 Published August 8, 2024. © Jane Austen Society of North America.
 All rights reserved.
 Photo: Jane Austen Society of North America.
 Theme Music: Country Dance by Humans Win.